Eren121/ns3-roce/simulation/doc/tutorial/source/building-topologies.rst

   }

-In order to run this example, you have to copy the ``third.cc`` example script into the scratch directory and use Waf to build just as you did with the ``second.cc`` example.
+In order to run this example, you have to copy the ``third.cc`` example script into the scratch directory and use CMake to build just as you did with the ``second.cc`` example.
 If you are in the top-level directory of the repository you would type,

 .. sourcecode:: bash

   $ cp examples/tutorial/third.cc scratch/mythird.cc
-  $ ./waf
-  $ ./waf --run scratch/mythird
+  $ ./ns3 run scratch/mythird

 Again, since we have set up the UDP echo applications just as we did in the ``second.cc`` script, you will see similar output.